WeebDataHoarder/monero-highway/README.md

 You can also run your own slave nameservers with your preferred DNS server software and setting the main DNS server as master.

-NOTIFY is supported and will be sent to upstream servers when records are updated (not when signatures are updated, to prevent spam)
+NOTIFY is supported and will be sent to upstream servers when records are updated (not when signatures are updated, to prevent spam).

 #### 1984 Hosting
  * Free of charge